kkh1486/waffle-healthycamera-android/README.md

 Click in the middle of the three nevivars

--> Set daily intake using data in profile information
+-> You can find out what percentage of the daily recommended intake of nutrients you have consumed today.

 #### Add food